-- 1. While linked to the vehicle, press and release the LD/M button.

-- The "Test Modes" menu displays.

-- - The Vehicle Info Menu displays.
+- 1. While linked to the vehicle, press and release the LD/M with button. - The "Test Modes" menu displays. - - The Vehicle Info Menu displays. - Use the UP △ and DOWN buttons, as necessary, to highlight IPT, then press the ENTER button.